thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ## 8. Summary

-We achived what we wanted to achived, create a customized initial setup in an [`IBM Cloud`](https://cloud.ibm.com/login) environment for [GitOps](https://www.ibm.com/garage/method/practices/run/gitops/).
+We achieved what we wanted to achieved, create a customized initial setup in an [`IBM Cloud`](https://cloud.ibm.com/login) environment for [GitOps](https://www.ibm.com/garage/method/practices/run/gitops/).

 The [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project and [`IasCable`](https://github.com/cloud-native-toolkit/iascable) are powerful.

 > As we have see there was no need to write any Terraform module!

-Yes, when you are going to define you own "Bill of Material `BOM`" you need to get familiar with the related modules related to your target architeture, when you want to customize it to your needs.
+Yes, when you are going to define you own "Bill of Material `BOM`" you need to get familiar with the related modules related to your target architecture, when you want to customize it to your needs.

 But, as I said: There was no need to write own Terraform modules in our case.